sholiday/musicbox/musicbox/README.md

 - `config`: Loads card→track mappings from a TOML file and produces a `Library`.
 - `audio`: Optional backends implementing `AudioPlayer`. `RodioPlayer` is enabled via the `audio-rodio` Cargo feature; otherwise a silent stub is available, letting the app boot in CI or on dev laptops without ALSA.
 - `reader`: Defines the `NfcReader` trait.
 A PC/SC implementation behind the `nfc-pcsc` feature polls an attached ACR122U reader; a noop reader is used otherwise so we can still run and observe telemetry on machines without the hardware.
 - `app`: Glue code that loads config, wires the controller to a reader, and runs the event loop with callback hooks.
+Also hosts the optional debug dashboard when enabled.
 - `main`: CLI entry point built on clap.
 Allows selecting reader backend, poll interval, config path, and silent mode so the same binary can serve development, test rigs, and the Pi image.

 ## Key Commands